sdc/moodle-local_leapwebservices/readme.md

       </MULTIPLE>
     </RESPONSE>

+**Note:** The `<SINGLE>` element will appear as many times as there are courses *USERNAME* is enrolled on.

 ### `get_courses_by_idnumber`

-* Pass: a course's idnumber (not to be confised with a course's id)
+* Pass: a course's idnumber (not to be confused with a course's id)
-* Returns: a list of courses the user is enrolled on
+* Returns: a list of courses the user is enrolled on (including but not limited to):
     * id - the course id
     * shortname - the course's short name
+    * categoryid - the id of the category the course is in
     * fullname - the course's full name
-    * idnumber - the idnumber of the course (if given)
+    * idnumber - the idnumber of the course (slightly redundant, but may be slightly different to that passed in)
+    * summary - a summary of the course
+    * format - the course's format (e.g. topics, weeks, grid)
+    * startdate - the start date, in Unix epoch format
     * visible - 1 for visible, 0 for hidden
-    * canedit - 1 if the specified user has editing rights to this course, 0 if not

 Use a URL with the following format:

 `http://yourmoodle.com/webservice/rest/server.php?wstoken=YOURTOKEN&wsfunction=local_leapwebservices_get_courses_by_idnumber&idnumber=IDNUMBER`

-...where *YOURTOKEN* is the token created within Moodle, and *IDNUMBER* is the contents of a course's `idnumber` field, e.g.:
+...where *YOURTOKEN* is the token created within Moodle, and *IDNUMBER* is in a course's `idnumber` field, e.g.:

 `http://yourmoodle.com/webservice/rest/server.php?wstoken=a180245560982a0e48e43577238c0198&wsfunction=local_leapwebservices_get_courses_by_idnumber&idnumber=paulscourse1234`